-Requirements for this entry method are a stable platform like a pier, edge of a pool, or one that you would find on a dive boat, and deep, clear water.
+Requirements for the giant stride entry method for scuba divers are a stable platform like a pier, edge of a pool, or one that you would find on a dive boat, and deep, clear water.
 Get ready by gearing up and standing at the edge of the platform with your fins hanging over the edge.

 The seated entry

 The seated entry is equally simple.
 You need a gunwale or platform that is close to the surface.
 Get on all of your gear and take a seated position with your legs dangling in the water.